 What's wrong with Android apps built for larger screen?
 Well for one, there aren't a lot of them.
 Sure, you'll get some of Google's apps like Keep or Gmail, as well as some big names like Evernote and Pocket, and indie developers that built utility apps like Solid Explorer will come in clutch.
 But it's nowhere near good enough if you plan on using Android as an iPad or Surface Pro replacement.

 Going a little deeper, there are those apps that exist, but aren't done well.
 YouTube Music on a large screen is markedly inferior to the iPad iteration of Apple Music, and Facebook Messenger on Android tablets is pretty awful.
-Then we have productivity apps like Google Docs and Google Tasks, neither of which can fully be used on Chromebooks or tablets due to being overwhelmingly tailored for smaller screens.
+Then we have productivity apps like Google Docs and Google Tasks, neither of which can fully be used on Chromebooks or even the best Android tablets due to being overwhelmingly tailored for smaller screens.

 There are also those mobile apps tailored for the big screen that simply don't exist on Android.
 We can take Bear, an excellent Note taking app as one of those.
 There's also Scrivener, a novel writing app that exists on iOS but not Android.
 I've shelled out money for Jotterpad, the closest alternative Android has, and it still doesn't come close.